YalongLiu/Trident-Segmentation-CNN/README.md

 Where SBFL<sub>0</sub>  and  SBFL<sub>1</sub> are the focal loss of background and foreground pixels without &alpha; . sum(SBFL<sub>0</sub>)  and sum(SBFL<sub>1</sub>)  are the sums of SBFL<sub>0</sub> and SBFL<sub>1</sub> .
 So sum(SBFL<sub>0</sub>)+sum(SBFL<sub>0</sub>)  represents the total loss of the model.
 Intuitively, we can use the ratio of SBFL<sub>0</sub>  and sum(SBFL<sub>0</sub>)+sum(SBFL<sub>0</sub>)   to balance the loss of  SBFL<sub>0</sub> and SBFL<sub>1</sub> .
 However, this may result in a sharp oscillation of the model parameters.
 In order to segment PWML, we will focus on the segmentation of the lesion areas when balancing the loss of positive and negative samples.
 That is,  &beta; should always be greater than 0.5.
 It also should ensure that the model does not only focus on the segmentation of positive areas, so we limit the maximum value of  &beta; to 0.9 by a coefficient of 0.4.
 Finally, the  SBFL is composed of  SBFL<sub>1</sub> weighted by &beta;  and  SBFL<sub>0</sub> weighted by 1-&beta;.(For more information, please refer to my [Arxiv paper](https://arxiv.org/abs/1910.09773))

-**This repository includes:**
-1.T1WI of 10 patients for test(Full dataset is not allowed to be made public)
-2.Full code for model training and inference
 ## Requirements
 Python 3.6.3
 Tensorflow-gpu 1.12.0